 The first major fireworks in the Lower Mainland since the province declared a state of emergency due to the coronavirus was supposed to be the ones at the 2020 Cloverdale Rodeo in May.
 That entire event, however, was cancelled due to COVID-19.

 Vancouver’s Canada Day Celebrations at Canada Place should have been the next big event, followed by the annual Celebration of Light fireworks competition in the summer.
-Both those events were suspended until next year too.
+Both those events were suspended until 2021 at the earliest.
 Vancouver’s annual New Year’s Eve Fireworks event also won’t be happening again until December 31st of 2021.

 The coronavirus is affecting so many events and attractions in the Vancouver region, and life in general around the world.
 Hopefully things will return to normal soon, or at least near-to-normal!

 To learn more about other events affected by the pandemic, see our article about Vancouver and COVID-19 Cancellations.

 The Cloverdale Rodeo is a large rodeo and country fair that takes place in Surrey on the Friday, Saturday, Sunday and Monday of the May Long Weekend each year.

 At the rodeo there are amusement rides, rodeo competitions, evening concerts, a parade and various other family-friendly cowboy-themed activities.
 On the first night of the rodeo, on the Friday, there are also fireworks at around 9:30 pm.

 In 2020 the Cloverdale Rodeo was going to take place on the Friday, Saturday, Sunday and Monday of May 15th to 18th.
 Because of the coronavirus pandemic, however, the entire four-day event was cancelled, including the fireworks.
 In 2021 the rodeo is expected to run from May 21st the 24th.